Michael Reilly (Wisconsin politician): Return to Congress (1930-1939)

 Reilly avoided a primary challenge in 1936 but faced another perilous three-way general election against Republican Frank Bateman Keefe, a popular attorney from Oshkosh, and Progressive state representative Adam F. Poltl, also at that time the mayor of Hartford, Wisconsin.
 Keefe ran an energetic and aggressive campaign against the Roosevelt agenda, accusing him of wasteful spending and challenging Reilly on the effect of the administrations anti-tariff policies on Wisconsin farmers.
 Poltl accused Reilly of insufficient liberalism, pointing to his opposition to the more generous Townsend plan for old age pensions, and to his positions on farm legislation which tended to be less generous to Wisconsin farmers.
 Reilly narrowly survived the election, receiving just 39% of the vote.

 After nearly losing his seat in 1936, Wisconsin newspapers and political prognosticators predicted Reilly would not survive the mid-term election of 1938.
 Reilly sought to mitigate his weaknesses during the 75th Congress.
 To attempt to repair his relationship with farmers, he voted with the rest of the Wisconsin delegation to override the Roosevelt veto on H.R.
 6763—a measure which extended and expanded an emergency mortgage relief law.
 He also sought an alliance with the progressives to obtain their support for his federal race, in exchange for his support for their state candidates.
 Reilly remained a mostly reliable vote for Roosevelt, however, and was one of only two Wisconsin representatives to vote for Roosevelt's government reorganization legislation in 1938.

 In 1938, Reilly drew another primary challenge, this time from Joseph Willihnganz of Sheboygan.
-Willihnganz was a first-time candidate who criticized Reilly for too much adherance to whatever Roosevelt demanded; he said: "I don't agree with him on that because I don't think President Roosevelt is a democrat."
+Willihnganz was a first-time candidate who criticized Reilly for too much adherence to whatever Roosevelt demanded; he said: "I don't agree with him on that because I don't think President Roosevelt is a democrat."
 Willihnganz argued for a more radical approach, including government ownership of banks.
 After losing the Democratic nomination to Reilly, Willihnganz agreed to run in the general election under the Union Party banner.
 In addition to Willihnganz, Reilly faced a general election rematch with his 1936 opponents, Keefe and Poltl.
 Keefe ran a more belligerent campaign than 1936, openly feuding with Wisconsin newspaper editors.
 He again attempted to nationalize the campaign, attacking Roosevelt as a "dictator" over his court-packing plan and a proposed government reorganization plan.
 Keefe also adopted populist positions, such as endorsing the Townsend plan for old-age pensions, which Reilly had previously rejected.
 It was a disastrous mid-term for the Democrats and Reilly was soundly defeated in his election; Keefe received an outright majority with 53.6% of the vote.

 After losing his seat in Congress, Reilly did not run for office again, but remained an active public speaker on behalf of the Democratic Party and Roosevelt.